xqiao123/Facebook_Network_Analysis/README.md

 model in which business relies heavily on local customers.

-Within this paper we’re seeking for the answers to some business questions, such as: o What is the probability of the “word of mount” given the assumption that A share fully all information to his/her friend B? o How likely is a given network act to a new person coming to the town?
-Given the same action to introduce a new product to the market, how likely is that new product to performs? o How likely is a successful chance to find a person with nth mutual friends through a given sample network?
-What does it mean if a business can have more information or is able to expand its customers’ network? o If a business finds its target customers, how much should it spend to reach that target? o How fast a business can target its 100 customers and how much is in budget?
+Within this paper we’re seeking for the answers to some business questions, such as:
+1）What is the probability of the “word of mount” given the assumption that A share fully all information to his/her friend B?
+2）How likely is a given network act to a new person coming to the town?
+Given the same action to introduce a new product to the market, how likely is that new product to performs?
+3）How likely is a successful chance to find a person with nth mutual friends through a given sample network?
+What does it mean if a business can have more information or is able to expand its customers’ network?
+4）If a business finds its target customers, how much should it spend to reach that target? o How fast a business can target its 100 customers and how much is in budget?

 *Keywords: Network Analysis, Undirected Edgelist, Community Detection, Link Prediction, ERGM Models, Model Diagnosis, Problems Applied*